Ahmedin Škrijelj: Early years in Novi Pazar

 Škrijlej also received the twenty-first position on the SDA-led Bosniak List for a European Sandžak in the 2008 Serbian parliamentary election, which was held concurrently with the local vote.
 The list won two seats, and he was not chosen for a mandate.
 (From 2000 to 2011, mandates in Serbian parliamentary elections were awarded to sponsoring parties or coalitions rather than individual candidates, and it was common practice for the mandates to be assigned out of numerical order. Škrijelj could have been included in the Bosniak List's assembly delegation despite his relatively low list position, though ultimately he was not.)

-In January 2011, Škrijelj publicly called for the SDP to form a new government with the SDA in Novi Pazar, pointing to a recent alliance of the parties in Sjenica.
+In January 2011, Škrijelj publicly urged the SDP to form a new government with the SDA in Novi Pazar, citing a recent alliance of the parties in Sjenica.

 Serbia's electoral system was reformed in 2011, such that all assembly mandates were awarded to candidates on successful lists in numerical order. Škrijelj appeared in the second position on the SDA's list for Novi Pazar in the 2012 local elections and was re-elected when the list won fourteen seats.
 He also appeared in the fifth position on the SDA's list in the concurrent 2012 parliamentary election and was not elected when the list won two mandates.

 The SDP's alliance narrowly won the 2012 city election in Novi Pazar but fell well short of a majority and ultimately formed a grand coalition with the SDA. Škrijelj was chosen as deputy mayor on 15 June 2012.
 The alliance between the two historical rivals did not last long, however, and in February 2013 the SDP formed a new governing coalition without the SDA. Škrijelj left office on 21 February 2013, remarking that any SDA officials not formally dismissed by the new city administration would resign out of party solidarity.

 Škrijelj appeared in the eighth position on the SDA's list in the 2014 Serbian parliamentary election and was not elected when the list won three mandates.